Get Help

 Qualified Health Plan (QHP)

-An insurance plan that is certified by Access Health CT, provides Essential Health Benefits, follows established limits on cost -sharing (like deductibles, co-payments, and out-of-pocket maximum amounts), and meets other requirements.
+A Qualified Health Plan (QHP) is a health insurance plan that is certified by Access Health CT, provides Essential Health Benefits, follows established limits on cost-sharing (like deductibles, copayments and out-of-pocket maximum amounts) and meets other coverage requirements.

 Qualifying Life Event (QLE)

-A Qualifying Life Event (QLE) is a change in your life — like losing health coverage, getting married, having a baby or moving to Connecticut— that can make you eligible for a Special Enrollment Period, allowing you to enroll in health insurance outside the yearly Open Enrollment Period.
+A Qualifying Life Event (QLE) is a change in your life — like losing health insurance, getting married, having a baby or moving to Connecticut — that can make you eligible for a Special Enrollment Period.
+A Special Enrollment Period allows you to enroll in health or dental insurance outside the yearly Open Enrollment Period.

 Special Enrollment Period (SEP)

-A Special Enrollment Period (SEP) is a special window of time during the year when you can enroll in health insurance through Access Health CT.
-To get a Special Enrollment Period, you must prove that you have a Qualifying Life Event – and you will have 60 days from the date of that event begin your application process.
+A Special Enrollment Period (SEP) is a special window of time during the year when you can enroll in health or dental insurance through Access Health CT.
+To get a Special Enrollment Period, you must prove that you have a Qualifying Life Event such as marriage, the birth of a child, the loss of insurance through a job or a move to Connecticut.
+You will typically have 60 days from the date of that event to enroll in health or dental insurance.

 Specialist

-A doctor who focuses on a specific area of medicine or a group of patients to diagnose, manage, prevent or treat certain types of symptoms and conditions.
+A specialist is a doctor who focuses on a specific area of medicine or a group of patients to diagnose, manage, prevent or treat certain types of symptoms and conditions.

 Tiered Network